Analysis of Beam Sweeping Techniques for Cell-Discovery in mm Wave Systems: INTRODUCTION

+When multiple BSs are present in a wireless network, synchronization sequences are transmitted by BSs to enable accessible base station identification at the UE, along with the best beam identification.
+In 3GPP-NR, sequences used by the BSs are termed as primary/secondary synchronization signals (PSS/SSS) \cite{Barati_2015_TWC,Giordani_ICST_2019}.
+Each BS will have a dedicated PSS/SSS, and these are typically constructed using Zadoff-Chu (ZC) or m-sequences which have good correlation properties.
+However, theoretical guarantees on the CD performance of the beam sweep methods were not well established in the literature to the extent of our knowledge.

-In the first part of the work, we discuss the physical layer implementation details of the conventional beam sweep technique by completely specifying its training phase, with the explicit description of beamforming vectors to be used at the transmitter and receiver.
-We also discuss how the beamforming vectors can be modified to implement beam widening or beam combining variations.
-With the explicit characterization of the training phase, we find analytical expressions for the detection probability and false alarm probability of beam sweep and its variations, under certain assumptions on the mm wave channel models.
-While the conventional beam sweep technique can not find the identity of the detected BS, we propose new modifications in its training phase using differential encoding schemes to incorporate this capability.
+Our main contributions in this paper are summarised below. \begin{itemize} \item We elaborately discuss the physical layer implementation of the CBS scheme by completely specifying its training phase, with the explicit description of beamforming vectors to be used at the transmitter and receiver.
+We also discuss how the beamforming vectors can be modified to implement beam widening or beam combining variations (Beam Combining (BC) method) with the explicit characterization of the training phase. \item We derive analytical expressions/bounds for the detection probability and false alarm probability for the CBS and BC methods, under certain assumptions on the mm wave channel models. \item We analyze the time delay associated with CD and also the average number of repeated attempts required for CD mathematically and derive analytical expressions for the same under special channel conditions. \item We also discuss the beam sweeping scheme for multiple BS case using sequence based transmission and characterize the detection probability and false alarm probability when BSs use orthogonal sequences during training. \item We evaluate and compare the performance of CD considering generic wireless mm wave channel model generated using NYUSIM simulator (Version 1.6) \cite{Rappaport_2017_ICC,Rappaport_2017_VTC}.
+The simulator being developed from extensive real world experiments, gives an insight into how well the CBS and BC schemes perform in outdoor environment. \end{itemize}